 They were the largest public development the world had seen.

 And into the docks flowed sugar, rum and molasses – the products of slave labour.

-Blackwall – home to the East India Docks since 1806 – was a maritime hamlet which served shipping for centuries.
-Ships set out to find the Northwest Passage – and to found England’s first colony.
+When the East India Docks opened in 1806, Blackwall was a maritime hamlet which had served shipping for centuries.
+Ships set out to find the Northwest Passage – and to found England’s first overseas colony: Jamestown, Virginia.

 And from 1617 it was a home for the Honourable East India Company.

 This tour sees the East India Company as importer of luxuries and provider of pastoral care to its employees.

 It considers the dominance over its neighbours conferred on Poplar by its maritime status.

 Most of all it celebrates the new dimension of maritime trade brought about by the establishment of London’s Docklands.

 For a taster follow the link HERE for an item about the East India Company in Poplar.